Document Authentication for Use in China

 3: Complete Application Form for Chinese Consulate Authentication

 - Fill out Consulate Legalization Application Form on your computer.
 The form must be typed in capitalized letters, printed out and signed in both places in Section 8.
-Do not fill out Section 2 and 7, leave them blank.
 Click here for form.

 4: Photocopy of Applicant’s ID